 Dementia care nurses can also educate family members about the progression of their loved one’s condition, preparing them emotionally for what to expect as the disease worsens.
 These nurses have resources for social workers and spiritual needs services should these be helpful to the family as well.

-Kinkaid Private Care Provides Quality In Home Nurse Care for Dementia Patients
+Kinkaid Private Care Coordinates Quality In Home Nurse Care for Dementia Patients

-Kinkaid Private Care is a concierge nursing provider network that offers trained nurses specific to dementia and Alzheimer’s care.
-Our in-home nurses receive specialized training for managing the unique challenges of the dementia patient, while offering them the very best quality of life possible.
+Kinkaid Private Care that coordinates trained nurses specific to dementia and Alzheimer’s care.
+The in-home nurses receive specialized training for managing the unique challenges of the dementia patient, while offering them the very best quality of life possible.
 Families can rest in the confidence that their loved one is being cared for by dementia experts who understand the risks, such as wandering and Sundowner’s Syndrome, which involves an escalation of concerning behaviors that occur after sunset.
-Our nurses will provide health care assistance for the dementia patient also, as well as mobile spa services that may enhance their daily lives.
+We can coordinate nurses who will provide health care assistance for the dementia patient also, as well as mobile spa services that may enhance their daily lives.
 For more information, please contact Kinkaid Private Care today at (877) 388-6373.